 So you choose to live a lifestyle of credit because you see it as convenient and place you at the mainstream of the society that has embraced the notion that paying through credit card is more reputable than paying in cash.

-Worse, you might be considering accessing another credit line to pay your existing credit or maybe avail yourself a cash loan just to cover up your credit card bills because you have reached your cash advance limit.
+Worse, you might be considering accessing another credit line to pay your existing credit or maybe avail yourself of a cash loan to cover up your credit card bills because you have reached your cash advance limit.

 It is not too late to live a lifestyle that liberates, even if this might not be a quick-fix solution to your current financial travails.